01-edu/public/subjects/rot13.en.md

 - The output will be followed by a newline (`'\n'`).

-- If the number of arguments is different from 1, the program displays a newline (`'\n'`).
+- If the number of arguments is different from 1, the program displays nothing.

 ### Usage